 2. Regular friend time.

-You are probably wondering how I get to see all of these people around my pet sitting (which has been nuts) and this online world.
+You are probably wondering how I get to see all of these people around pet sitting, my online work, and the time I spent at the hospitals and nursing homes…

-Well, between working, working online, visiting my grandparents, volunteering, and just generally worrying about life, my friends have really stepped up and kept me sane.
-They meet me around my schedule, even late at night, and they never seem to hold the rest of my crazy life against me.
-I am truly blessed with the friends and family we have.
+As always, my friends have really stepped up and kept me sane.
+They meet me around my schedule, even late at night on the horrific days, and they never seem to hold the rest of my crazy life against me.
+Best therapists ever.

 3. Max out both Roth IRA’s for 2016.
 That’s $11,000 overall.

 DONE IN JANUARY!
 The stock market crashes cried out to me…instead of “sell, sell, sell”, I heard “sale, sale, sale”!
-It’s nice to have this checked off already even if our investment fund wasn’t really expecting to take the $11,000 hit this early.
-We may have to pay ourselves back a little over the year to pad for future investments.
+I’m so happy this has been checked off!

-Oh, and I haven’t been happy with the percent of our income we’ve been saving for the future specifically, so we are starting a SEP IRA and will be attempting to throw $14,000 in it every year.
+Oh, and I haven’t been happy with the percent of our income we’ve been saving for the future specifically, so we started a SEP IRA and will be attempting to max it out every year.
 That will make our total IRA contributions about $25,000 a year and that’s 25% or more of our pre-tax income.
 That’s where I wanted to be.
-We had been trying to save up cash instead to buy rental properties, but the banks are making that so difficult with self-employment income that I’m looking into pure hoarding-with-interest techniques now…
+We had been trying to save up cash instead to buy rental properties, but the banks were making that so difficult with self-employment income that I’ve decided that retirement savings and paying off our current house early is the way to go.

 4. Maintain our $15,000 emergency fund.